aja-video/libajantv2/README.md

    ```
 4. If the build completes without errors, the static library should be output to `out\build\<arch>-<build type>\ajantv2` under the libajantv2 directory.

-   Other build target outputs (demos, tools, etc.) will be available in subdirectories under the build directory mirroring the original location of their source code in the libajantv2 tree.
+   Other build target outputs (demos, tools, etc.) will be available in subdirectories under the build directory mirroring their original location in the libajantv2 source tree.

    For example, the `ntv2enumerateboards.exe` demo app will be located in: `out\build\demos\ntv2enumerateboards`.

 Alternatively, the generated Visual Studio solution from `build/libajantv2.sln` may be opened in Visual Studio, where libajantv2 can be built via the usual mechanisms.

-### Windows (Visual Studio CMake Integration)
+### Option 2: Visual Studio CMake Integration

 Follow these instructions to build libajantv2 via the Microsoft Visual Studio CMake integration.
 This requires Visual Studio 2019 or 2022.
 1. Open Microsoft Visual Studio 2019.